Feel less anxious but healthier & happier within 30 days!

 “Yoga is like a buffet, take what you want and can do.
 Leave the rest aside.”

 Doesn’t mean to not challenge oneself, but to not push too hard, when something clearly is out of scope.
-It’s about being realistic and cutting yourself some slack if needed without judging (at least in your private life).
+It’s about being realistic and cutting yourself some slack if needed without judging yourself.

 Sometimes, my energy is low, I feel powerless and moody.
 I don’t know why.
 Could be a cold, that I haven’t shaken off yet.